Abkhazia–Nauru relations

-Bilateral foreign relations were established between the Republic of Abkhazia and Nauru on 14 December 2009, in the aftermath of the 2008 Russo-Georgian War, which saw Abkhazia gain partial international recognition.
+Bilateral foreign relations were established between the Republic of Abkhazia and Nauru on 15 December 2009, in the aftermath of the 2008 Russo-Georgian War, which saw Abkhazia gain partial international recognition.
+On 21 July 2026, Nauru terminated diplomatic relations with Abkhazia "with immediate effect" before formally withdrawing its recognition of Abkhazia as an independent state on 30 July 2026.

 Recognition and diplomatic relations

-Nauru became the fourth United Nations member to recognize and establish diplomatic relations with Abkhazia as an independent state on 15 December 2009.
+Nauru became the fourth United Nations member to recognise and establish diplomatic relations with Abkhazia as an independent state on 15 December 2009.
 On 15 December 2009 a recognition agreement between the Minister of Foreign Affairs of Abkhazia, Sergei Shamba, and the Minister of Trade and Foreign Affairs of Nauru, Kieren Keke was signed.

 Former President Sprent Dabwido claimed Nauru's recognition of Abkhazia was because the people "really need independence".
 On the other hand, observer Dr. Malakai Koloamatangi said that he believed Nauru recognised Abkhazia in order to gain financial support from Russia.

+End of relations and recognition

+On 21 July 2026, Nauru officially revoked diplomatic relations with both Abkhazia and South Ossetia "with immediate effect".
+On 30 July 2026, Nauru formally withdrew its recognition of Abkhazia and South Ossetia as independent states.
+Georgia welcomed the move, while the authorities in Abkhazia said they regretted what they described as a "forced decision".